scellecs/morpeh/README.md

 ref var addedHealthComponent  = ref entity.AddComponent<HealthComponent>();
 ref var gottenHealthComponent = ref entity.GetComponent<HealthComponent>();

-bool removed = entity.RemoveComponent<HealthComponent>();
+//if you remove last component on entity it will be destroyd on next world.Commit() bool removed = entity.RemoveComponent<HealthComponent>();
 entity.SetComponent(new HealthComponent {healthPoints = 100});

 bool hasHealthComponent = entity.Has<HealthComponent>();

+var newEntity = this.World.CreateEntity();
+//after migration entity has no components, so it will be destroyd on next world.Commit() entity.MigrateTo(newEntity);
 ```